Подпишитесь на наши новости:

-- Description of the problem and project justification
+- Description of the problem and project justification;

-- Project goal(s) and objectives with regards to addressing the social issue
+- Project goal(s) and objectives with regards to addressing the social issue;

-- Key project components and activities which support established objectives
+- Key project components and activities which support established objectives;

-- Risk analysis and mitigation strategy
+- Risk analysis and mitigation strategy;

-- Project monitoring strategy and schedule
+- Project monitoring strategy and schedule;

-- Work plan with project schedule
+- A work plan with the project schedule; and

 THIRD PHASE: Approval of Project Proposal, Budget, and Calendar; Contract Finalization.